×

 October is Tyre Safety month - an annual campaign championed by the charity TyreSafe to raise awareness about the importance of tyre maintenance and safety checks.

-So we thought it would be the perfect time to go over some important tyre safety practices.
+So it is the perfect time to go over some important tyre safety pointers

 Tyre pressure